Bilevel rail car: Russia

-Since 25 December 2019, trains No. 737-742 Moscow - Bryansk have been running with an updated composition of double-decker cars.

-Since 12 October 2020, the Murmansk — Saint Petersburg train No. 21/22 has been running with an updated composition of double-decker cars.

-Since 16 October 2020, train No. 743/744 Moscow — Smolensk has been assigned with a composition of double-decker cars.

 Slovakia

 ZSSK operates 19 electric multiple units of Class 671 and 10 push-pull units of Class 951 manufactured by Škoda Transportation.

 These trains mostly operate services between Žilina and Košice (Žilina – Trenčín, Žilina – Košice, Košice – Prešov and some others) and around Bratislava (between Kúty and Trnava).

 As of 2016 some of units 951, usually with locomotive of class 350 (Škoda 55E), are used at international train service on Bratislava (SK) – Břeclav (CZ) main line.

+Spain

+Since 2021 the Bi-Level SNCF High Speed Trains “Ouigo España” operates.
+There are also some double-decker commuter trains (Class 450) nicknamed Vessels.

 Sweden

 SJ AB operates 43 double-decker EMUs built by Alstom and designated class X40.
 The EMU comes in a two-coach version and a three-coach version.
 The trains are mainly used in regional trains in the areas around lake Mälaren and in the trains between Gävle and Linköping.
 It has a maximum speed of 200 km/h and is equipped with wireless internet.

+From 2019 onwards, the bilevel Stadler KISS (known as DOSTO in Sweden) has also been used in the Mälardalen and Uppsala regions of Sweden, and since 2023, Tåg i Bergslagen has operated the same train sets in the Bergslagen region.

-Between 1966 and 1990 SJ used DMUs of class Y3 with double-decker end cars and normal cars in between.
-Due to the distinct humps on the endcars it was nicknamed "the camel".
+Between 1966 and 1990, SJ used DMUs of class Y3 with double-decker end cars and normal cars in between.
+Due to the distinct humps on the endcars, it was nicknamed "the camel".